 Okay, open the Piano Roll view.
 This is where you start to build your arpeggio sequence.

 I came up with the following arpeggio sequence.
 You can listen to it by clicking the play button under the image.

 Decrease the note lengths to make the arpeggio sequence sound more staccato.
 Also tweak the ADSR settings of your synthesizer for some interesting character changes.

-Once they’re loaded, click the Channel Settings -buttong to bring up the Channel Settings -box and from there click the FUNC -tab.
+Once they’re loaded, click the Channel Settings button to bring up the Channel Settings box and from there click the FUNC tab.

-Also remember that the sounds you are using with the arpeggiator makes a big difference how it will sound.
-Some will sound great and almost grave for arpeggio, others won’t work at all with it.
+Also, remember that the sounds you use with the arpeggiator make a big difference on how it will sound.
+Some will work quite well with an arpeggio; others won’t work at all.
 You just have to test and tweak. 🙂

 Finally, here’s a video where I utilize the FL Studio’s Function Channel Arpeggiator.